NgenziNevilleMativo/syriatel_customer_churn/README.md

 Both models demonstrated strong performance, with Random Forest showcasing robust overall performance and XGBoost achieving a high recall score.

-**Recommendation**: SyriaTel should prioritize the Random Forest Classifier as the primary model for predicting customer churn due to its superior overall performance and accurate identification of potential churners.
+**Discussion**: SyriaTel should prioritize the Random Forest Classifier as the primary model for predicting customer churn due to its superior overall performance and accurate identification of potential churners.

 ## Recommendation